ganskef/LittleProxy-mitm/README.md

     at com.sun.crypto.provider.DHKeyPairGenerator.initialize(DHKeyPairGenerator.java:120)
 ...
 ```
- * The LittleProxy features mitm and proxy chaining are mutually exclusive.
-See
- the issue [#1133](https://github.com/netty/netty/issues/1133) - Netty Feature
- request: Client proxy support - for a possibly solution resolved in Netty 5.
  * I'm not a natural English speaker/writer.
 So feel free to fix me if I'm wrong
  (or always in generally) and don't feel sad about a phrase.